ariana-h/LSB-Stego/README.md

-# Decoding the Invisible: AI Capabilities in Image Steganography
+# Decoding the Invisible: Leveraging a Modified U-Net Architecture to Detect Image Steganography
-Ariana Huhko
-Undergraduate Computer Science Capstone
-Capstone Advisor: Dr. Michael J. Reale
-SUNY Polytechnic Institute
+***Author:* Ariana Huhko, SUNY Polytechnic Institute**
-Spring 2024

 ## Objective
-The goal is to employ widely available techniques and customized AI models for embedding secret data within images using image steganography.
-Further, this project aims to explore AI's role in cybersecurity, particularly in the area of image steganalysis, to determine whether a network can detect the presence of hidden data within a carrier image (the resulting image after steganography has been applied).
-This will involve assessing the network's accuracy in detecting hidden messages with the methods used and attempting to decode the embedded data when feasible.
+This project aims to explore AI's role in cybersecurity, particularly in the area of image steganalysis, to determine whether a network can detect the presence of hidden data within a carrier image (the resulting image after steganography has been applied).
+A customized U-Net architecture was developed to identify messages embedded via LSB encoding, using a PNG image dataset.
+The model leverages robust feature extraction and anomaly detection capabilities to enhance detection performance.
+We assess the network's accuracy in detecting hidden messages with the methods used and decode the embedded data as necessary.

 ## Datasets
 The images used for the Basic LSB Encoder and Decoder were personally obtained.